fastify/fastify-passport/README.md

 ## Session Serialization

-In a typical web application, the credentials used to authenticate a user will only be transmitted once when a user logs in, and after, they are considered logged in because of some data stored in their session. `@fastify/passport` implements this pattern by storing sessions using `@fastify/secure-session`, and serializing/deserializing user objects to and from the session referenced by the cookie. `@fastify/passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.
+In a typical web application, the credentials used to authenticate a user will only be transmitted once when a user logs in, and after, they are considered logged in because of some data stored in their session. `@fastify/passport` implements this pattern by storing sessions using `@fastify/secure-session`, and serializing/deserializing user objects to and from the session referenced by the cookie. `@fastify/passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer/deserializer pair if you want to fetch a User object from your database, and store only a user ID in the session.

 ```js
 // register a serializer that stores the user object's id in the session ...